greenzorro/victor42.eth/content/post-en/折腾与思考/UI画布尺寸计算器.md

 This isn't an issue for common devices, as design tools like Figma and Sketch provide presets.
 But in niche areas like industrial design, smart homes, and IoT, you'll find a bewildering array of screen sizes.
 UI designers used to standard web and mobile projects are often stumped when they encounter these custom displays.

 Fortunately, there's a method to the madness.
 The key is PPI (Pixels Per Inch), which acts as a bridge between physical dimensions and the pixel grid.
-You might also hear it called "pixel density"—a fitting term.
+You might also hear it called "pixel density" - a fitting term.
 Higher density means less pixelation and a sharper image.

 Plenty of articles dive deep into the technical details.
 But honestly, a UI designer shouldn't need a degree in display engineering to do their job.
 In today's specialized world, an artist doesn't need to know how their canvas is woven.